kojodoc/kojodoc.github.io/concepts/pictures.md

   * You can detect collisions with other pictures

 Here, we are only interested in the drawing and the alignment part.
-Here is some sample code showing this in action:
+Below is some sample code showing this in action:
 ```scala
 // clear the canvas and make the trurtle invisible
 cleari()